 The SOR alleged that Applicant's material, intentional false statement, deception, or fraud raised concerns under DoDI 5200.46, Enclosure 4, Appendix 2, Supplemental Adjudicative Standards.
-Specifically, it alleged that Applicant falsified material facts on a Declaration for Federal Employment form (306), signed by Applicant on August 24, 2017, when she failed to disclose she was discharged by her employer in February 2016.
+Specifically, it alleged that Applicant falsified material facts on a Declaration for Federal Employment form (306), signed by Applicant on September 26, 2017, when she failed to disclose she was discharged by her employer in June 2017.
 She answered "No" on that declaration to the question that asked whether in the past five years she had been fired, quit after being told she would be fired, or left a job by mutual agreement because of specific problems.
-She claimed that she was never told that she would be fired and did not leave by mutual agreement.
-(GE 2; Tr.
-44.)
+She admitted that she "didn't think [she] would get the job if [she] checked yes."
+(Item 4; Answer.)